haveyoudebuggedit/terraform-provider-ovirt/docs/index.md

 ---
 layout: ""
-page_title: "Provider: oVirt-ng"
+page_title: "Provider: oVirt"
 description: |-
-The oVirt-ng provides the ability to interact with the oVirt Engine / RHV Manager API.
+The oVirt provides the ability to interact with the oVirt Engine / RHV Manager API.
 ---

-# oVirt-ng provider
+# oVirt provider

-The oVirt-ng provider interacts with the oVirt Engine / RHV Manager API.
+The oVirt provider interacts with the oVirt Engine / RHV Manager API.
 The provider can be initialized in two modes:

 1. By setting the `url`, `username`, `password`, and at least one of the `tls_` options for the oVirt Engine.
 This will perform all changes on the configured oVirt Engine.
 (You may provide more than one `tls_` option.)